The Best Supply Chain Books Your Company Should Be Reading

 Futureproof Supply Chain: Planning for Disruption Risks and Opportunities in the Lifeline of the Global Economy

 OUR TAKE: Supply chains are constantly changing, now more than ever, so your company must take steps to futureproof its supply chain processes.
-Get started on the right foot by equipping your team with the insights in this book.
+Equip your team with the insights in this book to get started on the right foot.

 Inventory and Production Management in Supply Chains